Updated: Nov 8

 Many may not know this, but occupational therapists play a key role in prevention, education, and intervention for this condition that affects children and adults around the world.
-You may just know me as your Hub Blog + Editorial Lead, but I am also an advocate for those who have any form of arthritis, as it is a condition that has affected me for the entirety of my young adulthood and will continue to affect me for the rest of my life.
-The purpose of today's blog is to raise awareness and to encourage others to share their stories about how arthritis has affected their lives-whether it is related to yourself, a family member, or a close friend.
+I am an advocate for those who have any form of arthritis, as it is a condition that has affected me for the entirety of my young adulthood and will continue to affect me for the rest of my life.
+The purpose of today's post is to raise awareness and to encourage others to share their stories about how arthritis has affected their lives-whether it is related to yourself, a family member, or a close friend.

 There are so many types of arthritis & they can affect more than just your joints.